dalphonorechi/Global-AI-Hub-International-ML-Bootcamp/README.md

 This is a week long competion that was for the Global AI Hub ML Bootcamp and Dphi.
 It was part of the Python for Machine Learning International Bootcamp by Global AI Hub.

+I was number 1 in the [public leaderboard](https://dphi.tech/challenges/299/leaderboard/public/).
+I was number 3 in the [private leaderboard](https://dphi.tech/challenges/299/leaderboard/private/).

 **About the data**

 * [Train](/longevity_train.csv).